apache/airflow/docs/howto/connection/spark.rst

     Specify the port in case of host be an URL.

 Extra (optional)
     Specify the extra parameters (as json dictionary) that can be used in spark connection.
-The following parameters out of the standard python parameters are supported:
+The following parameters out of the standard Python parameters are supported:

     * ``queue`` - The name of the YARN queue to which the application is submitted.
     * ``deploy-mode`` - Whether to deploy your driver on the worker nodes (cluster) or locally as an external client (client).